Onboarding Process To Hire International Employees: The Essential Guide

-Best Practices for Onboarding International Employees to Your Company
+Essential Process for Onboarding International Employees to Your Company

-Great onboarding for your international employees makes them confident in their decision to work with you.
+Great onboarding process for your international employees makes them confident in their decision to work with you.
 The most successful international employee onboarding processes do this by pre-onboarding.

 Pre-onboarding is an integral part of the onboarding process.
 According to a study by Aberdeen, companies that invest in the pre-onboarding process, see an increase in employee retention and engagement.

 Pre-onboarding refers to the period after a candidate accepts a job offer but before their first day.
 The period after accepting a job offer can be a difficult phase for the new hire.
 It can be even more difficult for an international employee to start a job with people of diverse backgrounds, interests, and ideologies.

 For this reason, their future employer needs to stay in touch with them and provide them with reasons to be excited about starting their new job during the international onboarding process.
 Those first interactions can make it easier for the new employee to adapt and feel comfortable.

 We asked Chase Warrington, Head of Remote at Doist about what the pre-onboarding process at Doist is like for new international hires and he shared:

 "Our pre-onboarding begins with the hiring process itself, which may seem odd, but is very intentional.
 Our future hires begin to form a preliminary understanding of our culture, their role, and the people they’ll be working with during our hiring process before we’ve even identified them.